ropensci/tokenizers/cran-comments.md

-This is a minor update to improve the reliability of the C++ code that performs tokenization, and to add a vignette.
+This is a minor update to add a new tokenizer, fix documentation, and improve performance.

 ## Test environments